bartfeenstra/betty/documentation/usage/cli.rst

       new-translation                Create a new translation
       serve                          Serve a generated site
       update-translations            Update all existing translations
-      dev-new-translation            Create a new translation for Betty itself dev-update-translations        Update all existing translations for Betty itself
+      dev-update-translations        Update all existing translations for Betty itself